njmaeff/firebase-docker/readme.md

 # Firebase Local Development With Docker

 ## Setup
+This example uses `docker` to run the emulators and `yarn` as a package manager.

 1. Ensure `docker` and `docker-compose` are installed.
 1. Run `yarn install` to install project dependencies. `yarn` must be installed.

+## Testing

+Change directory into one of the examples and run `yarn test`.

 ## Important Files